 - Once can fly to the islands from either Chennai or Kolkata, or one can travel by ship.
 Flights are a little on the expensive side.

 - Non-Indian nationals need a permit to enter the Andaman and Nicobar islands.
-Luckily, this can be applied for at the airport on arrival at Port Blair.
+Luckily, one can apply for this this on arrival at Port Blair airport.
 If travelling by ship, the permit needs to be applied for beforehand.
 There are certain islands and areas that are off limits, though, and neither Indians nor non-Indians are allowed in the tribal reserves.

 - If you can, take the private catamaran ferry between Port Blair and Havelock, and back.
 The quicker journey and added comfort make up for the extra expense.